aungchitmin/firstmernstack/README.md

-# firstmernstack
-MERN stack goal setter from Traversy Media
+#MERN stack goal setter

 Deployed on heroku.

-with jwt
+with jwt.

+credit to Traversy Media